KBMackenzie/TalkingCardAPI/README.md

 # Changelog
+- **0.2.1**: Added 'Important' note at the top, and made small changes in preparation to the new API/JSONCardLoader update.
 - **0.2.0**: Major changes:
   - Added support for emotions!
   - Updated the JSON schema in the generator to now include emotions.